the-isf-academy/making-with-code/content/cs9/unit02/labs/lab01_pet_extended/_index.md

 - git status
 - git add -A
 - git status
-- git commit -m "describe your drawing and your process here"
+- git commit -m "describe your changes"
   > be sure to customize this message, do not copy and paste this line
 - git push